cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 O<SUB>2</SUB> partial pressures at the two alveoli nodes.
 In the model, the alveoli node pressures are gauge pressures and are expressed relative to the atmospheric pressure.
 The model converts these relative pressures to their absolute pressures when calculating the gas partial pressures.
-The %BioGears Engine assumes the inspired air is heated and humidified.
+The engine assumes the inspired air is heated and humidified.
 Therefore, the water vapor pressure at normal body temperature (P<sub>H<SUB>2</SUB>O</sub>=47 mm Hg) is subtracted from the standard atmospheric pressure of P<sub>B</sub>=760 mm Hg when the gas partial pressure is